geovedi/book-notes/2022/spies-lies-and-algorithms.notes.md

-# Spies, Lies, and Algorithms
+# Spies, Lies, and Algorithms: The History and Future of American Intelligence
 Author: Amy B. Zegart

 ## Intelligence Challenges in the Digital Age: Cloaks, Daggers, and Tweets